emacs-mirror/emacs/mps/manual/source/topic/root.rst

-Every thread's registers and control stack potentially contain references to allocated objects, so should be registered as a root by calling :c:func:`mps_root_create_reg`.
+Every thread's registers and control stack potentially contain references to allocated objects, so should be registered as a root by calling :c:func:`mps_root_create_reg` or :c:func:`mps_root_create_reg_masked`.
 It's not easy to write a scanner for the registers and the stack: it depends on the operating system, the processor architecture, and in some cases on the compiler.
 For this reason, the MPS provides :c:func:`mps_stack_scan_ambig` (and in fact, this is the only supported stack scanner).

 A stack scanner needs to know how to find the bottom of the part of the stack to scan.
 The bottom of the relevant part of stack can be found by